 The Policy applies to all persons working for AVEVA, or on AVEVA’s behalf, in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners, and states that breaches of the Policy may result in disciplinary action (and potentially dismissal) against employees and termination of AVEVA’s relationships with other parties.

 AVEVA maintains a central procurement function, which is primarily responsible for procurement in relation to customer contracts.
 Other procurement within the AVEVA Group is handled directly by individual business units and subsidiaries.

-- AVEVA has continued to consider the risks of slavery and human trafficking taking place in any part of its business or supply chains.
-In particular, AVEVA Legal (acting on advice and guidance of external counsel) have continued to review its existing procurement arrangements with relevant members of staff, with a view to identifying any elements of those arrangements which give rise to heightened modern slavery risk.
+- AVEVA considers the risks of slavery and human trafficking taking place in any part of its business or supply chains.
+AVEVA Legal continues to review its existing procurement arrangements with relevant members of staff, with a view to identifying any elements of those arrangements which give rise to heightened modern slavery risk.

-- AVEVA has continued to deliver staff training on modern slavery risk, which is now wellestablished and forms part of the mandatory training on Corporate Ethics for all AVEVA staff, which is performed every year.
+- AVEVA delivers staff training on modern slavery risk, which is now well-established and forms part of the mandatory annual training on Corporate Ethics for all AVEVA staff.

-- AVEVA has introduced mandatory due diligence on all suppliers engaged across AVEVA, which is conducted principally by the responsible procurement function utilising a compliance screening tool, and extends to, and is indeed focused on, modern slavery and labour rights risk.
+- AVEVA conducts mandatory due diligence on all suppliers engaged across AVEVA, which is conducted principally by the responsible procurement function, and extends to, and is indeed focused on, modern slavery and labour rights risk.

-That’s statement was approved by the Board of Directors of AVEVA Group plc and AVEVA Solutions Limited on 8th September 2021, and is signed by James Kidd, a director of AVEVA Group plc and AVEVA Solutions Limited.
+This Statement was approved by the Board of Directors of AVEVA Group Ltd and AVEVA Solutions Limited on 21st September 2023 and is signed by Caspar Herzberg, Chief Executive Officer of AVEVA Group Ltd and AVEVA Solutions Limited.